anshbathla/Core_Java_Project/README.md

 ✨ Features

-✅ List all files in ascending order
+✅ List all files in ascending order <br>
-✅ Add a new file to the directory
+✅ Add a new file to the directory <br>
-✅ Delete an existing file with validation and confirmation ✅ Search for a file (with case sensitivity enabled)
+✅ Delete an existing file with validation and confirmation <br>
+✅ Search for a file (with case sensitivity enabled) <br>
-✅ Navigate back to the main menu
+✅ Navigate back to the main menu <br>
-✅ Graceful exit without abrupt termination
+✅ Graceful exit without abrupt termination <br>